siran/writing/documents/Outreach/Short Research Background - An Rodriguez.md

 ## Current Research Interest

+My current research interest is fundamental physics, especially the physics of energy flow.
+In my current work, source-free energy transport is treated as the primitive condition, and from that basis known physics is recovered, including electromagnetism, quantum theory, Newtonian mechanics, and general relativity.

-My current interest is in experimental tests related to coherent overlap, interference fringes, and possible delay differences in isolated bright fringe channels relative to matched reference beams.
+A current experimental direction of interest is whether coherent overlap can produce measurable propagation differences in isolated bright fringe channels relative to matched lower-density reference beams.

 ## Research Links